aristanetworks/terraform-provider-cloudeos/docs/resources/vpc_status.md

 * `resource_group` - (Optional) Azure resource group.
 * `role` - (Required) VPC role, CloudEdge/CloudLeaf.
 * `account` - (Required) The unique identifier of the account.

+## Attributes Reference

+In addition to Arguments listed above - the following Attributes are exported

+* `ID` - The ID of vpc_status Resource.

+## Timeouts

+* `delete` - (Defaults to 5 minutes) Used when deleting the vpc_status Resource.